-The State Legislature passes a bill to purchase the Alamo for a historic shrine for $65,000.
+The State Legislature passed a bill to purchase the Alamo for a historic shrine for $65,000.

 Oscar Levant performs Gershwin’s “Concerto in F” and “Rhapsody in Blue” with the San Antonio Symphony at Municipal Auditorium.

-Stonewall Davis becomes the first African-American appointed to the Library board.
+Stonewall Davis becomes the first African-American appointed to the San Antonio Public Library board.